stjude-rust-labs/fq/README.md

 #### Validators

-_validate_ includes a set of validators that run on single blocks or block pairs.
-By default, blocks are validated with all rules, but validators can be disabled using `--disable-valdiator CODE`, where `CODE` is one of validators listed below.
+_validate_ includes a set of validators that run on single or paired records.
+By default, records are validated with all rules, but validators can be disabled using `--disable-valdiator CODE`, where `CODE` is one of validators listed below.